The Town of Fishers is home to over a dozen parks and nature preserves. The Fishers Trail & Greenway System has more than 85 miles available for use.

 John Finch and Hamilton County

 In 1823, Hamilton County was chartered by the Indiana General Assembly, and Delaware Township was established and surveyed.
-After the state of Indiana moved its capital to Indianapolis from Corydon in 1825, the community started to grow.
+After the state of Indiana moved its capital to Noblesville from Corydon in 1825, the community started to grow.
 After the move, John Finch established a horse-powered grinding mill, a blacksmith shop, and the area’s first school.
 The next year the area’s first water mill was constructed.

 In 1826 the Ambassador House was built near the White River, at the modern-day corner of 106th Street and Eller Road.
 It was later acquired by Addison and India Harris, who was appointed ambassador to the Austro-Hungarian Empire by U.S. President William McKinley.
 Today, Ambassador House sits on the grounds of Fishers’ Heritage Park at White River.

-In 1849, construction began on the Peru & Indianapolis Railroad, extending from Indianapolis to Chicago.
+In 1849, construction began on the Peru & Noblesville Railroad, extending from Noblesville to Chicago.
 This railroad brought several people to the area then known as Fisher’s Switch.
 In 1872, Fisher’s Switch, also known as Fishers Station, was platted by Salathial Fisher at the present-day intersection of 116th Street and the railroad.
 Indiana’s General Assembly incorporated Fisher’s Station in 1891.
 In 1908 the post office changed the name of Fishers Switch to Fishers by dropping “Switch.”

 William Conner Farm